The Amazing Race Vietnam 2016: Leg 8 (Bà Rịa-Vũng Tàu)

-In this season's only Fast Forward, which was a homage to the game show Deal or No Deal, one team member had to put on snorkeling gear and swim a long distance from the beach to a boat anchored far offshore, then dive down to retrieve a briefcase from beneath an attached raft.
-The other team member must do the math without using calculator or paper.
-After returning to their partner on shore with the briefcase, they received a phone call from host Huy Khanh offering them VND60 million (approx. US$2,650) to give up the briefcase and immediately be eliminated, or bring the briefcase to the Pit Stop, where he would make the same offer again, this time for VND150 million (approx. US$6,620).
+In this season's only Fast Forward, one team member had to put on snorkeling gear and swim a long distance from the beach to a boat anchored far offshore, then dive down to retrieve a briefcase from beneath an attached raft.
+The other team member had to solve a math problem without using calculator or taking notes, the result of which is the password of the briefcase.
+After returning to their partner on shore with the briefcase, they received a phone call from host Huy Khanh, who offered them VND60 million (approx. US$2,650) to immediately quit the race, or bring the briefcase to the Pit Stop, where he would make the same offer again, this time for VND150 million (approx. US$6,620).

 In this leg's Roadblock, after traveling to a designated offshore location by boat, one team member had to put on snorkeling gear and dive down to the coral reef, where they would collect as many oysters as they could find on the sea floor, then return to the boat to open them.
 Some oysters contained a white pearl, some contained a black pearl.
 If they didn't find three black pearls, they had to wait out a 15-minute time penalty before diving again.
 Otherwise, they received their next clue.

 This leg's Detour was a choice between Knock Knock or Melting Time, both taking place in Phu Tuong Prison.
 In Knock Knock, teams learned how to communicate in Morse code.
 They were then locked in adjacent cells.
 One team member received a message to relay to their partner by knocking it in Morse Code on the wall.
 If their partner understood the message correctly, they received their next clue.
 In Melting Time, one team member was locked in a cell, and had to stand on continuously on a block of ice for five minutes, then rest for five minutes, repeating for the duration of the task.
 Meanwhile, their partner had to draw at random to determine the type of spoon they could use to dig the cell key out of a large block of ice.
 Upon retrieving the key, they unlocked their partner's cell and received their next clue.